akharrou/area-shl/src/command/dirs.md

 ## BRIEF

-    dirs [-clpv] [+N] [-N]
+    ❯ dirs [-clpv] [+N] [-N]

 Display the list of currently remembered directories.
 Directories find their way onto the list with the `pushd` command; you can get back up through the list with the `popd` command.

 The `-l` flag specifies that `dirs` should not print shorthand versions of directories which are relative to your home directory.
 This means that `~/bin` might be displayed as `/homes/bfox/bin`.
 The `-v` flag causes `dirs` to print the directory stack with one entry per line, prepending the directory name with its position in the stack.
 The `-p` flag does the same thing, but the stack position is not prepended.
 The `-c` flag clears the directory stack by deleting all of the elements.

-    +N  displays the Nth entry counting from the left of the list shown by dirs when invoked without options, starting with zero.
+`+N` displays the Nth entry counting from the left of the list shown by dirs when invoked without options, starting with zero.

-    -N  displays the Nth entry counting from the right of the list shown by dirs when invoked without options, starting with zero.
+`-N` displays the Nth entry counting from the right of the list shown by dirs when invoked without options, starting with zero.

 ## INSTALLATION